Introduction to Scrum and Agile

 Daily Scrum then takes the lead to monitor the proper functioning of the tasks undertaken.

 In short, Agile and Scrum walk hand in hand and one is simply not effective without the other.

 Initially, scrum and Agile project management were conceived and developed for software developments alone, and it was only until recently that this concept was applied to all projects across the organization.

 The fame of Agile spread fast and wide as it is posed to be very beneficial and easy to use for all genres of work and businesses.

 The benefits of Agile project management inclusive of Scrum are innumerable and a few of them are enlisted as follows:

-- Enhanced Risk Management – Risk is taken in to account at every sprint and sprint backlog stages, which pushes for and helps put mitigation plans in place at a very early stage in the project lifecycle.
-Agile pushes the limit to risk mitigation planning and enable project managers to take corrective or preventive measures at every stage.
+Risk is taken into account at every sprint and sprint backlog stage, which pushes for and helps put mitigation plans in place at a very early stage in the project lifecycle.
+Agile pushes the limit to risk mitigation planning and enables project managers to take corrective or preventive measures at every stage.